AckerlyXu/heima/articles/hdinsight/hdinsight-apache-kafka-introduction.md

 ---
 title: An introduction to Apache Kafka on HDInsight | Azure
-description: Learn about Apache Kafka on HDInsight.
-What it is, what it does, and where to find examples and getting started information.
+description: 'Learn about Apache Kafka on HDInsight.
+What it is, what it does, and where to find examples and getting started information.'
 services: hdinsight
 documentationcenter: ''
 author: Blackmist